alux444/jobspeak-ai/README.md

 │   └── fer/                  # Fer library
 │       └── live              # Example app with live recording
-├── transcriber               # Transcribing app using OpenAI Whisper └── agent-prompts             # Initial agent prompts for each Azure model
+├── transcriber               # Transcribing app using OpenAI Whisper ├── backend                   # Simple backend for connecting to our cloud models └── agent-prompts             # Initial agent prompts for each Azure model
 ```